 - Brush the egg wash (see note) on the surface of both biscotti logs.

-- Allow cooling on the baking sheet for at least 15 minutes before transferring to a rack to completely cool down.
+- Allow cooling on the baking sheet for at least 15 minutes before transferring it to a rack to completely cool down.

 Video